 Cucumber Salads for Hot Days

-Cucumber salads are one of the best choices for hot days because they are cold, crisp, and quick to prep.
-They also pair with many summer meals, from grilled chicken to burgers, fish, sandwiches, and picnic plates.
+Cucumber salads are one of the best choices for hot days because they are cold, crisp, quick to prep, and easy to serve with grilled meals.
+They pair well with grilled chicken, burgers, fish, kabobs, sandwiches, picnic plates, and BBQ sides.

 For a creamy version, mix thin cucumber slices with sour cream or Greek yogurt, dill, lemon juice, garlic, and black pepper.
-This type of salad works well with BBQ mains because the cool, creamy dressing balances smoky grilled food.
+This style works well with BBQ mains because the cool dressing balances smoky grilled food.

-For a brighter version, add tomatoes, red onion, parsley, basil, or mint.
-This gives the salad more color and makes it feel closer to a garden-style side dish.
+For a brighter garden-style version, add tomatoes, red onion, parsley, basil, or mint.
+These ingredients add color, freshness, and acidity, which helps the salad feel lighter next to grilled chicken, steak, shrimp, or burgers.

 For make-ahead prep, slice the cucumbers and mix the dressing in a separate jar.
 Combine them 20 to 30 minutes before serving.
-This keeps the texture crisp and prevents the salad from turning watery too soon.
+This keeps the texture crisp and helps prevent the salad from turning watery too soon.

 Fruit Salads for Summer BBQs and Potlucks

 Watermelon salad is a strong choice for cookouts.
 Pair cubed watermelon with cucumber, mint, lime, and feta if you want a sweet and salty side.
-Serve it cold and add the cheese close to serving time so the texture stays pleasant.
+You can also try watermelon feta salad, watermelon cucumber salad, or watermelon berry salad.

 Berry salads also work well in summer.
 Mix strawberries, blueberries, raspberries, or blackberries with spinach, almonds, and a light balsamic dressing.
 This type of salad can sit beside grilled chicken, salmon, sandwiches, or picnic plates.